-This project has prevented over \$205M in cumulative damages between 1961 and 2014.
+This project has prevented over \$205M in cumulative damages between 1961 and 2015.
 A Screening for Dam Safety Portfolio Risk Assessment (SPRA) was conducted in 2006 resulting in a Dam Safety Action Classification (DSAC) rating of III for this project.
 As a result of the DSAC III rating, an Interim Risk Reduction Measures Plan (IRRMP) was prepared in 2011.
 A Periodic Assessment and Potential Failure Modes Analysis was conducted in FY12.
 Ultimately, rating was re-evaluated and changed to DSAC IV in 2013.

 Whitewater and fishing industries utilize dam releases and there is significant interest from the public, stakeholders and elected officials in these programs.
-Project lake operations continue to have a significant positive impact on the regional economy as well as producing environmental benefits.
+Project lake operations continue to have a positive impact on the regional economy as well as producing environmental benefits.

 Stakeholders have expressed interest in optimizing project operation and storage at the reservoir.
-The Corps is currently conducting an Initial Appraisal Report (IAR) to determine if site conditions have significantly changed in the basin that would warrant the Corps to conduct a reallocation study.
-This IAR is expected to be completed in FY15.
+In FY 15, the Corps completed an Initial Appraisal Report (IAR) to determine if site conditions have significantly changed in the basin that would warrant the Corps to conduct a re-allocation study.

-Summarized Federal Financial Data (\$000) Allocations thru FY11 2,519 FY 12 Allocation 1,192 Required dam safety inspections, periodic dam inspection, PFMA, periodic positional survey and update of the water control manual; timber management initiative; IRRM measures.
+1 Summarized Federal Financial Data (\$000) FY 12 Allocation 1,192 Required dam safety inspections, periodic dam inspection, PFMA, periodic positional survey and update of the water control manual; timber man- agement initiative; IRRM measures.
 FY 13 Allocation 1032 Finalize PA/PI Report for DSAC re-evaluation in January 2013.
 Initiate IAR.
-FY 14 Allocation 944 O&M of the dam and facility, dam safety efforts and required water control and water quality analyses.
-Conducted required intermediate inspection.
-Initiated timber management program.
+FY 14 Allocation 944 O&M of the dam and facility, dam safety efforts and required water control and water quality anal- yses and required intermediate inspection.
+Initiat- ed timber management program.
 Continued IAR.
-Conducted whitewater and fisheries stakeholder meetings.
-FY 15 Allocation 916 O&M of the dam and facility, dam safety efforts and required water control and water quality analyses.
-FY 16 Budget 905 \$3,985 Capability
+Held whitewater/fisheries stakeholder meetings.
+FY 15 Allocation 916 O&M of the dam and facility, dam safety efforts and required water control and water quality anal- yses, timber management, coordinated flow/recreation plan and completed emergency electrical repairs in tower.
+FY 16 Allocation 905 O&M of the dam and facility, dam safety efforts and required water control and water quality anal- yses, coordinate flow/recreation plan, paint tower bridge, complete electrical upgrades.
+FY 17 Budget 1,140 \$4,270 Capability